-Recently, the Football Association of Malaysia (FAM) announced the list of 38 players called up by coach Peter Cklamovski to prepare for the match that will decide the ticket to the final round of the 2027 Asian Cup.
-Notably, in this group there are players who are not in good form such as Junior Eldstal or Nathaniel Shio Hong Wan of Johor Darul Ta'zim Club.
-Eldstal, who is 33 years old this year, has not played in the national championship and has only played 1 match in the Malaysia Cup.
-Meanwhile, Hong Wan, a player born in 2000 who has just returned from injury, has only played 13 times in all competitions.
+Recently, the Football Association of Malaysia (FAM) announced the list of 38 players called up by coach Peter Cklamovski to prepare for the match that will decide the ticket to the final round of the Asian Cup 2027.
+Notably, in this group there are also players who are not in good form such as Junior Eldstal or Nathaniel Shio Hong Wan of Johor Darul Ta'zim Club.
+Eldstal, who is 33 years old this year, did not play in the national championship and only played 1 match in the Malaysia Cup.
+Meanwhile, Hong Wan, a player born in 2000, just returned from injury, only had 13 appearances in all competitions.

 Coach Cklamovski (right) also has another effective assistant, Technical Director Tan Cheng-hoe, who helped the Malaysian team win the runner-up position in the 2018 AFF Cup.